Prestigious fellowships Overview

-Prestige scholarships are nationally competitive scholarships and include the Marshall, Rhodes, Truman, Udall, and Goldwater.
-Most of the scholarships support graduate study in the U.S. or abroad.
-Several require applicants to be nominated by their University.
-In order to help FAU students learn about and apply for these lucrative awards, FAU has established a Prestige Scholarship Coordinating Committee of faculty advisors that will actively encourage faculty to identify and recruit potentially competitive candidates, cultivate prospective applicants, and organize the institutional screening of candidates when the rules of competition require this.
+Prestigious fellowships are nationally competitive scholarships and include the Marshall, Rhodes, Truman, Udall, and Goldwater.
+Most of these awards include scholarships that support graduate study in the U.S. or abroad and several require applicants to be nominated by their university.
+In order to help FAU students learn about and apply for these lucrative awards, FAU has established a number of recources including faculty advisors that will actively encourage faculty to identify and recruit potentially competitive candidates, cultivate prospective applicants, and organize the institutional screening of candidates when the rules of competition require this.

 2017 Ernest F. Hollings Undergraduate Scholarship: Samantha Iliff, Wilkes Honors College